 In this paper, we develop a formalism for quantification and analysis of potential individual characterizing information leakage in a linking attack.
 We analyze the tradeoff between the predictability of the genotypes and the amount of leaked information that can be used in linking and individual characterization.
 Then we show how one could practically instantiate an attack focusing on the most commonly available data sets, those of RNA-seq and eQTL.
-We develop a three step procedure showing how an attacker would select eQTLs, statistically predict the genotypes, and then perform linking based on the predicted genotypes.
+We develop a three step procedure showing how an attacker would select eQTLs, statistically predict the genotypes, and then perform linking based on the predicted genotypes, which can be very accurate considering the high dimensionality of phenotypes.
 The linking attack becomes particularly easy to perform when one deals with outlier gene expression levels.
 To study this, we developed a particular realization of this attack for the outlier cases and quantified the amount of information leakage.